bartbutenaers/Node-RED-Tailscale-Tutorial/docs/tailnet_plain_http.md

 6. Node-RED will return a http response.
 After the http response has travelled the entire traject backwards, the Node-RED dashboard should appear in the browser (via plain http):

    ![image](https://github.com/user-attachments/assets/df585c26-46a8-421a-a2b7-183733f560fd)

+7. Note that you can still navigate directly to Node-RED, via the physical ip address (or hostname) of the device: http://<your-physical-device-ip-address>:1880/dashboard

+   But that will only work when both devices (i.e. smartphone and Raspberry Pi) are within your LAN, because otherwise your modem/router/firewall will block the request (since port forwarding has been disabled previously).
+While the url via your tailnet will work whatever the location of your both devices.

 It should now already become a bit more clear why we have asked above to disable https inside Node-RED:
 + It has not much use to use https between the Tailscale agent and Node-RED, because the data stays inside your Raspberry Pi which is considered secure.